SSWConsulting/SSW.Rules.Content/rules/awesome-documentation/rule.md

 **4. docs\Business** – explains the purpose of the application, including the problem, goals, and statement of intent.

-**5. docs\Technologies-and-Architecture** – Provides a technical overview of the solution, including any 3rd party libraries or utilities, patterns followed (e.g.        [https://rules.ssw.com.au/rules-to-better-clean-architecture](/rules-to-better-clean-architecture)), architecture decisions, etc. This document should cover software architecture and cloud architecture (or on-premises if you’re a dinosaur 🦕), and should \*always\* have a system architecture diagram (see:        [https://rules.ssw.com.au/have-an-architecture-diagram](/have-an-architecture-diagram)), as well as an Azure resources diagram, see: [https://rules.ssw.com.au/azure-resources-diagram/](/azure-resources-visualizing)
+**5. docs\Technologies-and-Architecture** – Provides a technical overview of the solution.
+There are four crucial areas to this part of the documentation
+* Architecture diagrams which should include the following
+  * [A system architecture diagram](https://www.ssw.com.au/rules/architecture-diagram) which outlines a high-level overview of the project
+  * Software architecture
+  * Cloud architecture (or on-premises if you’re a dinosaur 🦕) including an [Azure resources diagram](https://www.ssw.com.au/rules/azure-resources-diagram)
+* Patterns followed (e.g. [Clean Architecture](https://rules.ssw.com.au/rules-to-better-clean-architecture))
+* 3rd Party libraries or utilities used
+* Alternative solutions considered.
+For example
+  * We chose to use a code centric solution over a low code solution because we did not want to be locked into a specific vendor.
+  * We chose to use Angular over React because the developers on the project were more familiar with Angular.

 **6. docs\Definition-of-Done** - Ensures that your team [maintains a high level of quality with a Definition of Done](/done-do-you-go-beyond-done-and-follow-a-definition-of-done)

 **7. docs\Definition-of-Ready** – Ensures that all your PBIs are well defined to an agreed standard before adding them to a sprint (see:        [https://rules.ssw.com.au/have-a-definition-of-ready](/have-a-definition-of-ready))

 Keeping these documents in the repository means that you ensure that any documentation the developers need to work on or run the code is where they need it - with the code.